vshenoyTT/vit/vit.md

 ```

 ### 2.9 Add and Norm
 A residual connection (skip connection) is applied, adding the original input to the attention block back to the output of the attention block.
 This helps in maintaining gradient flow through the network and stabilizes training.
 The resulting tensor is then normalized again using layer normalization.
+Additionally, **block sharding** is used.

 **Functional Code**: